isabella232/primetime.en/help/programming/tvsdk-3.4-for-ios/ios-3.4-pip.md

 The Picture-in-Picture playback functionality is provided by AV Foundation.
 It allows users to continue playback in a small overlay window upon loading new content in the middle or completion of playback.

-## Adding Picture-in-Picture in a Custom Player {adding-picture-in-picture-custom-player}
+## Adding Picture-in-Picture in a Custom Player {#adding-picture-in-picture-custom-player}

 In order to get this feature work seamlessly with TVSDK, following conditions should be met: